RequestBuilder Pattern

 Context Parameter

-The $context array provides information to directives and the ai-http-client:
+The $context array provides information to directives, logging, transcripts, and request metadata:

 Pipeline Context